KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 os.chdir('/path/to/directory')
 ```

-You can also use the majic command:
+You can also use the magic command:

 ```
 %cd /path/to/directory
 ```

-Magic commands in jupyterlab notebooks can be super useful.
+Magic commands in Jupyter Notebooks can be super useful.
 We will not look at them further here, but also note that they cannot be used ouside the iPython Kernel

 You can also set default working directory in the config file.
-We will not go over this here (and I myself tend not to work this way - although I also don't often use jupyter notebooks).
+We will not go over this here (and I myself tend not to work this way - although I also don't often use Jupyter Notebooks).

-I recommend having scripts and data in the same directory or a subdirectory of the one for a project.
+I recommend having scripts and data in the same directory, or a subdirectory of the project directory.
 My common setup might be:

 ```
 /home/user/project/